International Journal of Hematology

 International Journal of Hematology is the official journal of the Japanese Society of Hematology.
 Since 2008, it has been published by Springer Japan, but used to be published by Carden Jennings.

+It is not to be confused with International Journal of Laboratory Hematology and Oncology, International Journal of Laboratory Hematology or International Journal of Hematology-Oncology and Stem Cell Research.

 Indexing

 International Journal of Hematology is indexed in the following databases: